gamerino/DeeProtGO/Readme.md

 │       └── valid_13052021.log                       -> DeeProtGO performance on validation partition of the training dataset.
 |
 │
-├── scripts         -> Files obtained when running the DeeProtGO example provided here │   │
+├── scripts         -> Python scripts for data preparation, model fitting and evaluation │   │
 │   ├── dataPreparation.ipynb      -> Python notebook for preparing the data for training and testing DeeProtGO │   │